sepal-contrib/se.plan/doc/en.rst

 Display the results
 ###################

-Once the :code:`compute dashboard`button is clicked, **se.plan** will generate a report shaped as a dashboard.
+After clicking on :code:`compute dashboard` button, **se.plan** will generate a report shaped as a dashboard.

 .. warning::

-    This action can take time as GEE need to export and reduce information on the full extend of the user initial AOI.
+    This action can take time as GEE needs to export and reduce information on the full extend of the user's initial AOI.
 Wait until the button stop spinning before changing page.

 Th dasboard has 2 sections:

 #.
 Summary of restoration suitability by region
 #.
 Area of interest - summary by subthemes

-In the first one, the *restoration suitability index* is given as proportion of the AOI and the sub-AOI. click on the details panel to get the surfaces of each restoration value in Mha.
+In the first one, the *restoration suitability index* is given as proportion of the AOI and the sub-AOIs.
+Click on the details panel to get the surfaces of each restoration value in *Mha*.

-The name use for AOI are the one selected in the map.
+The names use for AOIs are the one selected in the map.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/dashboard_region.png
     :alt: regional dashboard